 Start With Your Monthly Mortgage Payment, And Work Backwards

-One crucial step in getting started with Inlanta on a Michigan mortgage is to determine how much of a mortgage payment you can comfortably afford, given your other financial commitments and lifestyle.
+One crucial step in getting started with Guild Mortgage on a Michigan mortgage is to determine how much of a mortgage payment you can comfortably afford, given your other financial commitments and lifestyle.
 This is entirely different than determining how much you may be pre-approved for.
-At Inlanta, we believe in helping our clients build a secure financial future by educating them on real-world contingency planning.
+At Guild Mortgage, we believe in helping our clients build a secure financial future by educating them on real-world contingency planning.
 That means not committing to more mortgage than you can comfortably afford.

 Get a Free Guide to Help You Plan Your Payments

 There are some great tools on the web to help determine affordability according to geographic area.
 One of our favorite’s is Nerd Wallet’s Affordability Calculator.

 But what’s important to understand is that while a mortgage calculator may allow you to enter property tax rates, insurance costs, and debt-to-income ratios, even affordability calculators cannot anticipate future needs, changes in circumstance, or your typical monthly living expenses.

 For this reason, the simplest way to determine what you can really afford is to calculate the following:

 - Realistic take-home earnings after health insurance premium copayments, Registered retirement portion deductions, and any other pre-tax deduction from your gross.
 Remember that health care costs will increase annually.